plgd-dev/hub/device-provisioning-service/README.md

 # Device Provisioning Service

-The Device Provisioning Service provides API to provision device to the [plgd/hub](https://github.com/plgd-dev/hub).
+The Device Provisioning Service provides an API to provision a device to the [plgd/hub](https://github.com/plgd-dev/hub).

 ## Workflow